 5. Keep visuals dark and calm

 An easy fix?
 Keep her room dark and serene.
-Get darkening curtains (we got these) to block sunlight that would normally stream inside.
+Get darkening curtains (we got these curtains) to block sunlight that streams inside.
 Turn off the television or other flashing lights that could interrupt her sleep.
 And don’t feel the need to keep eye contact, as that might encourage her to focus and pay attention to you.

 Instead, keep her visual environment dark and calm, so that she can quiet her mind and ease into sleep.

 Shushing sounds, whether a white noise machine, an app, or even a fan or heater, can calm your overtired baby.
 After having grown accustomed to the white noise in your womb, it’s no wonder she calms down when she hears the familiar sound.

 Besides the continuous sounds of white noise, she can also feel comforted with your own soothing sounds.

 Shush into her ears as you hold her in your arms or offer soothing words of comfort.
 She may not understand what you’re saying, but she knows through tone of voice, body language, and facial expression that you’re here to comfort her.

 Many babies find baths soothing and calming, and if yours is one of them, this might be a good time to give her one.

 Don’t assume she doesn’t like baths because she cries.
 Sometimes it’s the environment that could be preventing her from enjoying the experience.

 To make bath time relaxing, turn the lights off or low so she’s not looking into the lights above.
 Turn off any loud vents in the bathroom that aren’t soothing to hear.
 And keep the water warm and soothing, all while caressing her body to let her know she’s safe.

 Struggling with getting an overtired baby to sleep is common among many parents, but not impossible to solve.